Jennifer Aniston turns 52 on Thursday, and the years couldn't have been better to the A-list actress.

 "What quantifies happiness in someone's life isn't the ideal that was created in the '50s," she continued.
 "It's not like you hear that narrative about any men.
 That's part of sexism -- it's always the woman who's scorned and heartbroken and a spinster.
 It's never the opposite.
 The unfortunate thing is, a lot of it comes from women.
 Maybe those are women who haven't figured out that they have the power, that they have the ability to achieve a sense of inner happiness."

 Clearly, Aniston has no issue being on her own.
-In her first major interview following her split from Theroux last February after two years of marriage, she told InStyle that she was not pining over their breakup.
+In her first major interview following her split from Theroux in February 2018 after two years of marriage, she told InStyle that she was not pining over their breakup.

 "It's pretty crazy.
 The misconceptions are 'Jen can't keep a man,' ...
 Or that I'm sad and heartbroken," Aniston said.
 "First, with all due respect, I'm not heartbroken."